Honest Ed's: Tributes

-Ed and Anne Mirvish Parkette, within the streetcar loop at Bathurst subway station, has a plaque erected in 2008 to honour the founders of Honest Ed's mentioning the two popular annual store events: Ed's birthday party and the turkey giveaway.
+Ed and Anne Mirvish Parkette, located within the streetcar loop at Bathurst subway station, is named for the Mirvishes.

-On November 1, 2016, the Toronto Transit Commission created a temporary display at Bathurst station as a tribute to Honest Ed's.
-The display included hand-painted signs in the Honest Ed style including the corny puns.
-At the concourse level, there were photos and store memorabilia.
-On the subway platform walls there were signs providing facts about Honest Ed's.
-The commemorative display was removed after the final closing of Honest Ed's on December 31, 2016.
+On November 1, 2016, the Toronto Transit Commission installed a temporary tribute to Honest Ed's at Bathurst station.
+The display included hand-painted signs and pun-filled slogans that evoked Honest Ed's signature visual style.
+The concourse level showcased photographs and store memorabilia, while the platform walls were adorned with signs providing facts about the store.
+This display was removed after the closure of Honest Ed's on December 31, 2016.

-The TTC later installed a permanent tribute to Honest Ed's on the concourse level of Bathurst station consisting of five vertical panels with images and memorabilia associated with the former department store.
+The TTC later installed a permanent tribute on the concourse level of the station.
+This tribute consists of five vertical panels with images and memorabilia associated with the store, accompanied by a trompe-l'œil mural of the vault door on the store's north side.

 A portion of the iconic Honest Ed's sign is to be restored and moved to the Ed Mirvish Theatre at Yonge and Dundas.

-A four day long goodbye party was held in the building from February 22 to 27, 2017, as a fundraiser for the Centre for Social Innovation.
+A four-day long goodbye party was held in the building from February 22 to 27, 2017, as a fundraiser for the Centre for Social Innovation.
 The celebrations included dance performances, music, installations, film, live sign painting by the original Honest Ed's sign painter, Douglas Kerr, speakers and panel discussions on the cultural and social significance of Honest Ed's, and an art maze.